- Log in

 The major problem with the established university ranking systems is that they place a lot of weight on the academic performance of a university and relatively little weight on the teaching performance.
-For example, the Times Higher Education World University Rankings methodology allocates 60% of the score based on research and citations, and only 30% based on teaching performance (you can read more here).
+For example, the Times Higher Education World University Rankings methodology allocates 60% of the score to research and citations metrics, whereas only 30% is based on teaching performance (you can read more here).
 Most students don’t go onto become researchers, so the quantity and quality of a university’s publications are often unimportant factors for students deciding which university to attend.

 For each Australian University, we calculate a score out of 100.

 50% of the score is based on the university's international ranking performance, made up of:

 The remaining 50% of the score is based on the university's teaching performance, made up of three survey points:

 - The percentage of graduates who expressed overall satisfaction with their course.

 - The percentage of graduates who agreed they experienced good teaching practices during their study.